p-harting/local-bar/README.md

 As the darkest shade in the palette, dark gray is employed sparingly for text and UI elements where emphasis and contrast are needed.
 Its deep tone adds a touch of sophistication and sharpness to key components, guiding users' attention and improving usability.

 In essence, this color palette reflects the ambiance of a local bar, where patrons can unwind and socialize in a comfortable and inviting environment.

+### Fonts
+For this project, I've incorporated Playfair Display and Lato fonts sourced from Google Fonts.
+The font sizes are dynamically adjusted for responsive design.
+- Playfair Display is employed for the page logo and headings.
+- Lato is utilized for the menu and body text.

 ## Features